gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

   caption: [Simplified Classification Matrix],
 )

-== Canopy Establishment Epochs
+== Canopy Gain Epochs (Establishment & Maturation)

-For areas classified as "Canopy Establishment" (Sparse/Bare → Dense), the specific time period when dense canopy was first achieved is tracked using 5-year epochs generated dynamically based on the analysis period.
+For areas classified as "Canopy Establishment" (Sparse/Bare → Dense) or "Maturation" (Transitional → Dense), the specific time period when dense canopy was first achieved is tracked using 5-year epochs generated dynamically based on the analysis period.

 #figure(
   table(